-Comprised of five members and the Clerk, the Board of Public Works is the contracting agency for most City business.
+Comprised of three to five members and the Clerk, the Board of Public Works is the contracting agency for most City business.

-The Board of Public Works regular meetings are the second & fourth Tuesdays of each month at 9:30 a.m. on the 13th floor of the County-City Building, Room 1308.
+The Board of Public Works meets on the second & fourth Tuesday of each month at 9:30 a.m. on the 13th floor of the County-City Building, Room 1308.
+Starting July 13, 2021, the public is invited to attend virtually or in person.

 - Construction Bids and Quotations